FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/News/1979-11-26-the-evening-times.md

 layout: post
 title: The Evening Times
 maintitle: The Evening Times
-subtitle: A Teddy Tonic For Lena
 description: The Evening Times reported on Lena Zavaroni’s progress in Glasgow Southern General Hospital.
+media: Tumblr Embedded Content
+post_description: A Teddy Tonic For Lena - The Evening Times reported on Lena Zavaroni’s progress in Glasgow Southern General Hospital.
 categories: [The Evening Times]
 ---